stalkspectrum/sf-ds-course-all/01-20-PROJECT-1/README.md

 <h2 align="center">:gb: Disclaimer</h2>

-:warning: This test task was performed for a company with predominantly Russian-speaking specialists.
+:warning: This test project was performed for a company with predominantly Russian-speaking specialists.
 Therefore, all explanations, comments and other texts are provided exclusively in Russian.